jason-pomerleau/vscode-wordpress-toolbox/README.md

 ## Features

-*	Make fewer documentation checks with argument type hints
+*	Fewer documentation checks with argument type hints
 *	Easy completion with tab stops in all the right places
 *	3,037 Functions
 *   389 Classes